-DCA Plus provides a way to transfer amounts monthly from the DCA Plus Fixed Option to one or more Variable Investment Option(s) currently over a period of 6 or 12 months.
+DCA Plus provides a way to transfer amounts monthly from the DCA Plus Fixed Option to one or more Variable Investment Option(s) currently over a period of up to 24 months, depending on what Guarantee Terms we offer.
+Please contact us for the Guarantee Terms currently available.
 The initial minimum amount that you may allocate to the DCA Plus Fixed Option is \$5,000.
 The minimum amount for subsequent Purchase Payments is \$250.
-Currently, we are not enforcing the initial or subsequent Purchase Payment minimum amounts in the future.
+Currently, we are not enforcing the initial or subsequent Purchase Payment minimum amounts but we reserve the right to enforce such minimum amounts in the future.
 We will provide at least a 30 calendar day prior notice before we enforce the initial or subsequent Purchase Payment minimum amounts.
 Amounts allocated to the DCA Plus Fixed Option are held in our General Account and receive interest at rates declared periodically by us, but not less than the minimum guaranteed interest rate specified in your Contract (the "Guaranteed Interest Rate").
 The DCA Plus program can also be used with allowable Asset Allocation Models, if any, or allowable Investment Options to qualify for certain optional benefit riders offered under your Contract.
 See THE GENERAL ACCOUNT.